bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

-If the AS trusts the client to present user information, it MAY
+If the AS does not recognize the user reference, it MUST
-decide, based on its policy, to skip interaction with the user, even
-if the client provides one or more interaction capabilities.
+return an error.

 ## Interacting with the User {#request-interact}